ZeroGachis/terraform-provider-metabase/docs/resources/content_translation.md

 subcategory: ""
 description: |-
   A Metabase content translation dictionary.
 This resource manages the translation dictionary for Metabase Enterprise Edition.
 The dictionary content is stored as a hash in the state for efficiency.
+  ⚠️ Important Warning
+  Deleting this resource will erase all translation dictionaries on the Metabase instance.
+When you destroy this resource, it uploads an empty dictionary to Metabase, effectively removing all translations.
+Make sure to backup your translation data before destroying this resource if you need to preserve the translations.
 ---

 # metabase_content_translation (Resource)

 A Metabase content translation dictionary.
 This resource manages the translation dictionary for Metabase Enterprise Edition.
 The dictionary content is stored as a hash in the state for efficiency.

+## ⚠️ Important Warning

+**Deleting this resource will erase all translation dictionaries on the Metabase instance.** When you destroy this resource, it uploads an empty dictionary to Metabase, effectively removing all translations.
+Make sure to backup your translation data before destroying this resource if you need to preserve the translations.

 ## Example Usage